-Yes, but the malware writers are constantly updating and releasing new variants and families.
+Yes, it includes many defenses against ransomware, including "CXmail" detections for malicious email attachments used to distribute malware.
+But the malware writers are constantly updating and releasing new variants and families.
 You must stay fully up to date with the latest Sophos releases and ensure all your computers adhere to our best practice advice on Sophos Anti-Virus settings.

 Useful articles are: